-Biden to announce US will donate 500M Pfizer doses, urge world leaders to join in
+Biden announces US will donate 500M Pfizer doses, urge world leaders to join in

-MAWGAN PORTH, England (NewsNation Now) — President Joe Biden Thursday will unveil plans for the U.S. to donate 500 million vaccine doses around the globe over the next year, the White House said.
+MAWGAN PORTH, England (NewsNation Now) — President Joe Biden on Thursday unveiled plans for the U.S. to donate 500 million vaccine doses around the globe over the next year.

+“America will be the arsenal of vaccines in our fight against COVID-19,” Biden said alongside Pfizer CEO Albert Bourla.
+“This is a monumental effort on behalf of the American people…We’re going to help lead the world out of this pandemic alongside of our global partners.”

-The announcement of the vaccine donation – the largest ever by a single country – comes ahead of Biden’s meeting with leaders of the other Group of Seven advanced economies – Britain, Canada, France, Germany, Italy and Japan – in Cornwall, England.
+The announcement of the vaccine donation, the largest ever by a single country, comes ahead of Biden’s meeting with leaders of the other Group of Seven advanced economies – Britain, Canada, France, Germany, Italy and Japan – in Cornwall, England.

 Biden is also expected to call on his fellow G-7 leaders to do their part to contribute to the global vaccine supply.